Aleph-Alpha/pharia-engine/OPERATING.md

 ## How To Get The Image

 We deploy PhariaEngine as a container image to GitHub.
-You can it with:
+You can pull it with:

 ```sh
 podman login ghcr.io -u $GITHUB_USER -p $GITHUB_TOKEN